Steering Committee Profiles

 Monika Shankar, Physicians for Social Responsibility – Los Angeles

-Monika Shankar is PSR-LA’s Health & Environment Associate, directing programs focusing on healthy land use by mobilizing health professionals, advocates, and community groups in policy advocacy.
-She is deeply committed and engaged in the social and environmental justice movements, as well as improving the conditions of low-income communities and communities of color.
+Monika Shankar is PSR-LA’s health & environment associate, directing programs focusing on healthy land use by mobilizing health professionals, advocates, and community groups in policy advocacy.
+She is deeply committed to and engaged in the social and environmental justice movements, as well as improving the conditions of low-income communities and communities of color.
 Prior to joining PSR-LA, Monika worked with a team of community planners and environmental justice activists at the Ironbound Community Corporation, to resolve issues including air pollution from incinerators and a local port, diesel exhaust from trucks, land pollution from over 50 contaminated industrial sites, and the remediation of one of the dirtiest rivers in the U.S., the Passaic River.
 Monika holds a B.A. in Spanish and Philosophy from Loyola Marymount University, and a M.A. in International Urban Development from the Milano School of International Affairs, Management, and Urban Policy (The New School).

 Sam Tepperman-Gelfant, Public Advocates